-Contrary to many adult’s views that kids are only interested in video games, one thing we know is that given the chance, kids the love the outdoors!
-In fact, kids are spending time outdoors – just not doing nature-oriented activities.
+Contrary to many adult’s views that kids are only interested in video games, one thing we know is that given a chance, kids love the outdoors!
+Kids are spending time outdoors – just not doing nature-oriented activities.
 Young children spend more time outdoors than older adolescents.
-So, it’s the responsibility of the adult to cultivate the love for nature-related outdoor activities, not the kid.
+So, it’s the adult’s responsibility to cultivate the love for nature-related outdoor activities, not the kid.

 Kaaterskill Falls (1 & 2)

-There’s not much more exciting for a kid (or adult) than a hike to a waterfall – and these series of waterfalls might just be the best in the Northeast.
-Located in one of the most historic places in the Catskill Park it’s a place to start your kids nature love affair.
+There’s not much more exciting for a kid (or adult) than a hike to a waterfall – and these series of waterfalls might be the best in the Northeast.
+Located in one of the most historical places in the Catskill Park, it’s a place to start your kid’s nature love affair.

 What makes them even better is that you have two trailheads to pick from.
 One goes to the bottom of the falls (“harder”) and the other to the top (very, very, easy).
 Also, there are porta-potties at the top trailhead, something always good traveling with kids.